rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 }
 ```

-Not all compilations targets will embed this data.
-Some may support it but disable it by default (e.g. WebAssembly) while others may not support it at all.
-Whether the target support it, and whether embedding this data is enabled by default for a given target is recorded in the [target specification JSON](https://doc.rust-lang.org/rustc/targets/custom.html).
+Not all compilations targets support embedding this data.
+Whether the target supports it is recorded in the [target specification JSON](https://doc.rust-lang.org/rustc/targets/custom.html).
 The exact name of the configuration option is subject to bikeshedding.

 # Drawbacks
 [drawbacks]: #drawbacks